chiropractic adjustment for back pain

 FAQs

-The first chiropractic school was the Palmer School of Chiropractic, founded by D.D.
-Palmer in 1897 in Davenport, Iowa.
+A: The first chiropractic school was the Palmer School of Chiropractic, founded by DD Palmer in 1897 in Davenport, Iowa.

-In many jurisdictions, chiropractors are considered primary care providers, especially for musculoskeletal conditions, and can be the first point of contact for patients seeking healthcare services.
+A: In many jurisdictions, chiropractors are considered primary care providers, and can be the first point of contact especially for patients with musculoskeletal conditions who are seeking healthcare services.